 Numbers - e.g. 1, 1770-1827, quarter

 This shows that the data set is more detail-oriented and will provide specifics instead of speculative or abstract suggestions.
-Can be further classified as singular cardinal numbers, hyphenated numbers, fractions or numeral number.
+Can be further classified as singular cardinal numbers, hyphenated numbers, fractions or numeral numbers.

 Possessive pronoun, pre-nominal - e.g. my, your, our

-This shows that the data set is taking ownership of an action, issue or organisation, which potentially reveals a high level of engagement.
+This shows that the data set is taking ownership of action, issue or organization, which potentially reveals a high level of engagement.